 Making new friends at the Riad

 In Islam, Baraka is a beneficent force from God that permeates all the physical and spiritual worlds.
-It’s also a name of one of the best travel inspiring and original movies of all time.
+It’s also the name of one of the best travel-inspiring and original movies of all time.

 The first thing you notice about Chefchaouen is that everybody wants to sell you hashish.
 It’s not an accident.
 The Blue City is the capital of the dirty chocolate in Morocco.
 They sell huge amounts of it for pennies and we took full advantage of that.
 (You can also buy brownies and all sorts of other industry-approved specialties).

 In the evening, we went through the colorful streets of the Old Medina, passed a random Ostrich standing on the corner of the street, and then up the hill to the anomalous Spanish Mosque built in the 1920s by the colonialists.
 We smoked some more as we gazed at the magnificent sunset over the city.

 Inspired by Bourdain’s quote that “your body is not a temple, it’s an amusement park” I ate some boiled snails somewhere along the way.
 I faced the stark consequences of this courageous act only later, in Tangier.